Perspective | They were names on headstones until the pandemic. Then they became reminders that ‘Georgetown was Black.’

-He became a young man who attended school and eventually owned a feed store, a lucrative business at a time when people needed horses to get around, and horses needed to eat.
+He became a young man who attended school and eventually owned a feed store, a lucrative business at a time when people needed horses to get around and horses needed to eat.

 All at once, as a teenage girl stood in front of about two dozen people and described what her research revealed about him, Robert Logan became real.
 He became a bank account holder, a father of two, a Black man who created a life in Georgetown when it was a much different place than it is now.